How Holvi turned customer learnings into actions – and how you can do the same

 “It’s important to reach out to the unhappy customers as well.
 That way we can ask for further feedback whilst reminding them that we are here for them”, explains Stephen.

-Making sure customers know they’ve been heard
+Making sure customers know they have been heard

 “We have started a process whereby our intersectional teams sift through the customers’ feedback and comments each month and come up with actionable feedback.
 The teams will then work on these actions and we will report back to customers to let them know their voices have been heard”, says Stephen.